simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - Authorization endpoint now also supports sending request parameters using HTTP POST method, in addition to GET.
 - Added support for passing authorization request parameters as JWTs, specifically - passing a Request Object by Value: https://openid.net/specs/openid-connect-core-1_0.html#RequestObject
-- TODO Added support for `private_key_jwt` client authentication method at token endpoint: https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication
+- Added support for `private_key_jwt` client authentication method at token endpoint: https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication

 ## New configuration options

 - (optional) Issuer - you can now override the issuer (OP identifier).
 If not set, it falls back to current scheme, host and optionally a port (as in all previous module versions).
+- protocol caching adapter and its arguments
 - (optional) OpenID Federation related options (needed if federation capabilities are to be used):
   - enabled or disabled federation capabilities
   - valid trust anchors